🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Step 3: Record the Session

-Click the record button in the toolbar before or during the session.
+Click the record button in the toolbar to start capturing the session.

 How to Use AnyDesk Customizable Remote Access

-Customizable Remote Access lets you set up unattended access and custom connection aliases.
+Customizable Remote Access lets you set up unattended access for always-on connections.

 Here’s how to use it step by step.